MichaelCh-svg/typescript-server-complete/README.md

 1. Publish a module with the entities and request/response objects for this project.
 This module will be used for both the client and the server.
 Go to [entities module](https://github.com/MichaelCh-svg/tweeter-entities-chemps-svg) to setup and publish this module.
 2. Install the module into this project.
 Run 'npm install [module]'.
+3. Change the export on the src/dao/entities.ts file.
+There is only one line of code in this file.
 1. Run npm i from within the project to install all dependencies.
 2. Create and upload the lambda layers with the node dependencies to each lambda in aws.
     - Follow the instructions at [tweeter lambda layer](https://github.com/MichaelCh-svg/tweeter-lambda-layer)